Vikram Batra: Capture of Point 4875

+Both the assault companies were leading the offensive from the right flank but the attack was also halted by very effective sniper fire and small arms from Pakistani soldiers hiding behind rocks.

 At 0430 hours, the two companies deployed their automatic weapons and began to fire at the well-fortified enemy positions at the top of the feature.
-The enemy was bringing down small arms fire and sniper fire, which effectively blocked the advance of the Indian troops.
-At around 1015 hours on 5 July, the commanding officer of 'C' company spoke to the battalion commanding officer and explained his company's predicament and the area from where the enemy was bringing in fire on them.
-Brigadier Kakkar was personally supervising operations.
-At this juncture, the battalion commanding officer, Lt Col Joshi personally fired two Fagot missiles in quick succession from the fire base and neutralized the enemy position.
-Brigadier Kakkar watched the firing of the missiles through his binoculars.
-The bunker received a direct hit and the enemy soldiers were seen fleeing from it.
+At around 1015 hours on 5 July, the commanding officer of 'C' company informed the battalion commander about their situation which prompted Lt Col Joshi to personally fire two Fagot missiles in quick succession from the fire base which neutralised the enemy position.
 The Indian troops then promptly began advancing again.
-Soon, Company C with two sections, led by Major Gurpreet Singh assaulted the enemy position.
 By 1300 hours, these troops had captured Point 4875.
-Subsequently, both 'A' and 'C' Companies linked up.
 They then consolidated their hold on Point 4875, however the Indian troops continued to receive enemy artillery and machine-gun fire from Pimple 2 and area North of Point 4875.

-At 2200 hours on 5 July, from a Pakistani position north of Point 4875, the enemy brought heavy and accurate fire on the two companies.
-In the early hours of the following morning at 0445 hours, 'C' Company reported they were in a heavy firefight and were running out of ammunition.
-Company B, the reserve company, promptly brought up the ammunition after which the firefight continued.

 The Indian victory would not have been complete without the capture of 'Area Flat Top', an adjacent peak and part of enemy defences on Point 4875.
 The 13 JAK Rifles had captured Flat top feature of Point 4875 on the afternoon of 5 July after a fierce battle with Pakistani forces.
 But the enemy launched an immediate counterattack to take back the Area Flat Top they had lost.
-"Young Captain NA Nagappa was holding Flat Top.
-He had a small force but he fought ferociously to beat back the offensive.
-The first counter-attack was beaten back.
-The Pakistanis too were facing the same problem of climbing, with the Indian Army on top shooting at them.
-It is not that they did not have the will to do it but the carpet-firing by our troops did not let them come to the top," a 79 Infantry Brigade officer said.
-There was a seesaw battle taking place at the Area Flat Top.
-A shell hit Area Flat Top, seriously injuring Captain Naveen Nagappa who was shooting at the advancing Pakistani soldiers.
-Splinters pierced through both his legs and he fell unconscious.
+Capt NA Nagappa held the Area flat top against the counterattacking Pakistani force.
+Capt Nagappa was seriously injured and incapacitated during this battle.
 Taking advantage of this situation, the Pakistanis started climbing faster.